portive/slate-plugin/docs/guides/01-getting-started.md

 ### Presets

 Presets are a great way to start with `slate-portive`.
 They are easy to setup and includes the features most people want like image resizing and the upload progress bar.
-Later, we'll show you how to create your own custom images and attachments or modify a Preset.

 This Getting Started guide leads you through setting up `slate-portive` with two presets: